FACULTY AND STAFF

 Tom Luther is an improvising composer, pianist, and media artist working in acoustic and electronic environments.
 He has performed throughout the state of Maine with his modern jazz group TLQ (Tom Luther Quintet), an ambient music trio called Algorithm, and as a soloist.
 Luther is also a media artist, working with video, live installations, and interactive objects.
 In his work, Luther applies traditional composition, improvisation, generative, and interactive techniques, drawing freely from his experiences in numerous musical forms.
 The messages and stories are universal, and genre is simply a cultural idiom appropriate to a certain group at a certain time.
 Luther explores these notions through adapting techniques from different genres to create hybrid works that straddle the worlds of jazz, classical, electronic, and ambient music, bending genre and blurring the boundaries that define them.
 He has released two albums of his music with the TLQ, “Everything Is Blue” (2012) and “Necessity(2015).
 His interactive installation “Spine” premiered at Waterfall Arts in 2015, and he has shown two multi-media works as the Kelpie Gallery's annual “Wet Paint on the Weskeag” fundraiser.
 Luther was a featured solo performer at “Jazz on a Summer's Eve” at the Camden Opera House, and performs regularly with TLQ and as a sideman with the Mike Whitehead Group.
 He is currently working on a new ambient/downtempo trio, and an interactive floor puzzle that creates music.
 Luther is a graduate of the Hartt School of Music, and studied privately with pianist and composer Anthony Davis.

-drum kit, concert & marching percussion, hand drums, piano
+drum kit, concert & marching percussion, hand drums, and piano

 Andrew (“Drew”) Weber is a drummer and percussionist who has taught and played drums professionally for over twenty-five years.
 He was born and raised in Detroit, Michigan, and began playing drums at age twelve.
 His professional career began at 16, when he joined the pit orchestra of a local theater company.
 Shortly thereafter, he began playing in clubs with a variety of rock groups.
 After high school he attended Berklee College of Music in Boston, where he majored in performance and studied with a number of master drummers, including John Ramsay, Joe Hunt, Tommy Campbell, and Skip Hadden, all the while continuing to play gigs in and around the Boston area.